New, Cheaper SMART Passes!

 The City’s 2005 Greenhouse Gas Inventory showed that employee commute activity is responsible for 40.8% of the City’s total government operations emissions.
 Both the City and its employees can benefit from policies and programs that reduce single-occupancy commutes.
 The City can benefit from reduced greenhouse gas emissions, a reduced need for parking, and increased employee productivity and morale.
 Employees can benefit from reduced transportation costs, reduced commute time, decreased stress, and increased health outcomes.

-- Carpool Cabana: Join a carpool or vanpool and track your participation on 511.org in order to receive an annual $75 gas card and be eligible for quarterly raffles.
+- Carpool Cabana: Join a carpool or vanpool and track your participation using our Trip Tracker in order to receive a $75 gas card twice a year and be eligible for quarterly raffles.
 511.org also offers carpooling incentives, but you have to track trips on their system as well.

 - Transit Bandit: Take the bus much?
 We'll give you a $75 Clipper card twice a year.

 - Bicycle Schmicycle: Ride a bike to work and get a $75 gift card to local bike shop twice a year.

 - Walker's Paradise: Walk to work and get a $75 gift card to a local fitness or sporting goods store twice a year.

 - Ain't No Party Like a Vanpool Party: Transportation Authority of Marin provides a $3,600 vanpool subsidy.
 511.org also offers monetary and gas card incentives for vanpoolers.

 - Commuter Club Quarterly Raffle: Get a raffle entry for each trip made using an alternative mode of transportation.

 - Ride Match Roulette: Sign up with 511.org and find others to carpool, bike or walk with to work.